mattyv/ilp_for/README.md

 ## Formal Specifications with Axiom

-I wanted to experiment with an idea: what if library maintainers could provide formal knowledge RAG that LLMs can use to understand and write cleaner code using their library?
-The goal is to reduce hallucinations and improve the quality of LLM-generated code by giving them machine-readable contracts instead of relying on documentation alone, which may have gaps or ambiguities.
+I wanted to experiment with an idea: what if library maintainers could provide a formal knowledge RAG that LLMs can use to understand and write cleaner code using their library?
+The goal is to reduce hallucinations and improve the quality of LLM-generated code by giving them machine-readable contracts instead of relying on documentation or code alone, which may have gaps, ambiguities or cause the LLM to draw conclusion which are false.
 The knowledge is a dag/tree of knowledge grounded all the way down to the C/C++ standard.

 ### How it works

-The [`knowledge/ilp_for_axioms.toml`](knowledge/ilp_for_axioms.toml) file contains 1000+ formal axioms extracted from the codebase covering:
+The [`knowledge/ilp_for_axioms.toml`](knowledge/ilp_for_axioms.toml) file contains 1000+ formal axioms auto extracted from the codebase covering:
 - Macro preconditions (e.g., "N must be a compile-time constant expression")
 - Type constraints (e.g., "loop variable must be integral")
 - Runtime invariants (e.g., "start <= end for valid loop range")